 That’s where sales trends come in.

-Sales trends show you the preferences of the majority of your customer base, as customers will buy more products with desirable attributes and fewer products with undesirable attributes.
+Sales trends show you the preferences of your customer base, as customers will buy more of your company’s products with desirable attributes and fewer products with undesirable attributes.

 To discover your brand’s key attributes, rank your products from best selling to worst selling.